Fall prevention: Environmental modification

 The home environment can present many hazards.
 Common places for injurious falls include the bathtub and stairs.
 Changes to the home environment are aimed at reducing hazards and helping support a person in daily activities; they include minimizing clutter, installing grab bars in the bathroom, and installing non-slip decals to slippery surfaces.

 Environmental modifications, like improving lighting, removing tripping hazards, and repairing uneven surfaces, further contribute to fall prevention.
 Addressing these hazards within everyday settings helps make interventions practical and accessible, empowering older adults to actively engage in improving their stability and reducing fall risks.

 Stairs can be improved by installing handrails on both sides, improving lighting, and adding colour contrast between steps.
 Improvement in lighting and luminance levels can aid elderly people in assessing and negotiating hazards.
 Occupational therapists can help clients improve fall prevention behaviours.
 In addition, they can instruct clients and their family members on factors that contribute to falls, and implement environmental modifications and strategies to decrease the risk of falls.
 There is currently insufficient scientific evidence to ensure the effectiveness of modification of the home environment to reduce injuries.
 Evidence suggests that pre-discharge home assessments are associated with a reduced risk of falling.

+While fall prevention often focuses on indoor environments, an interdisciplinary Delphi consensus highlighted that outdoor public spaces require explicit urban planning regulations, co-design with older adults, and systematic data-mapping of pedestrian risk zones.